osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 # Issue report, contribution

-Gazebo-ROS plugins are ROS packages.
-See http://wiki.ros.org/gazebo_plugins about how you can contribute.
+Gazebo-ROS plugins are stored in a ROS package.
+See [gazebo_plugins wiki page](http://wiki.ros.org/gazebo_plugins) about how you can contribute.

 # Next Steps